sterpe/quantum-flux/README.md

 ####All emits that occured during a dispatch phase are handled, in registration order, synchronously.

-In the example above, if both storeA & storeB emit events to their listeners, storeA's events will be handled, before storeB's, even though storeA waited on storeB.
+In the example above, if both storeA & storeB emit events to their listeners, storeA's eventListeners will be called, before storeB's, even though storeA waited on storeB.

-All emits are handled synchronously, in registration order, the browser will not re-render until all store event listeners have had a chance to execute, (despite the fact that the dispatcher itself is asynchronous).
+All emits are handled synchronously, in registration order, the browser will not re-render until all store event listeners have had a chance to execute.

 ####You can extend from the Store.prototype.